kylehelson/kylehelson.github.io/_portfolio/aerogel.md

 The filters are low emissivity and have cutoff frequencies that can be tuned via the adding different amounts of specific sizes of diamond particles.

+These filters are a collaboration between NASA Goddard Space Flight Center and NASA Glenn Research Center.

 For more information see: https://arxiv.org/abs/2401.16364 and https://arxiv.org/abs/2508.20406

 ![Photograph and micrograph of a diamond-loaded polyimide aerogel filter](images/loaded-aerogel-composite.jpg) "Diamond loaded polyimide aerogel filter")